Houston Comets: 2007: New ownership and a new home

-End of the era (2008)
+2008: End of the era

 In 2008, Koch put the team up for sale, with an asking price of $10 million, however no investors stepped up.
 The WNBA took over management of the Comets and disbanded the team in December 2008.
 They stated that they would only be suspending operations in 2009, which some people saw as a sign that the franchise could be revived if an investor came in.
 Comets players were sent off to other teams in a dispersal draft.

 League president Donna Orender said that the collapse of the Comets was not a sign that the WNBA was in trouble.
 Cynthia Cooper said that the loss of the Comets was "disturbing news" and that the Comets were integral to the WNBA.

 The Comets played their final home game on September 15, 2008 at the Strahan Coliseum on the campus of Texas State due to Hurricane Ike.
 They defeated the Sacramento Monarchs 90–81.
 They finished the season 17–17 and missed the playoffs for the third time in their history.

-Potential revival
+2026–present: Revival

 In April 2024, the Houston Rockets, now owned by Tilman Fertitta, submitted to the WNBA to revive the Comets franchise and intends to retain the team's branding if successfully landing an expansion bid.
+On March 27, 2026, the Associated Press reported that Fertitta agreed to purchase the Connecticut Sun and relocate the franchise to Houston, where they would take on the Comets name upon approval from the WNBA Board of Governors.